Baggage Claim (film)

-Baggage Claim is a 2013 American romantic comedy film written and directed by David E. Talbert, based on his book of the same name.
+Baggage Claim is a 2013 American romantic comedy film written and directed by David E. Talbert, based on his 2003 novel of the same name.
 It stars Paula Patton, Derek Luke, Taye Diggs, Jill Scott, Adam Brody, Djimon Hounsou, Jenifer Lewis and Ned Beatty in his final film role.
 The film premiered on September 27, 2013.

 Plot

-Pathologically single, 30-something, "Trans-Alliance" airline flight attendant, Montana Moore (Paula Patton) is on a mission to get her overbearing, frequently married, mother (Jenifer Lewis) to stop pressuring her to get married.
-After being jilted by Graham (Boris Kodjoe), Seat 5C, her only prospect, just as her younger sister, Sheree (Lauren London), becomes engaged.
+Pathologically single, 30-something, "Trans-Alliance" airline flight attendant, Montana Moore is on a mission to get her overbearing, frequently married, mother to stop pressuring her to get married.
+After being jilted by Graham, Seat 5C, her only prospect, Montana learns that her younger sister, Sheree, has become engaged.

-Montana and her friends, Sam (Adam Brody) and Gail Best (Jill Scott) devise a plan to help her find a potential husband before Sheree's wedding.
+Montana and her friends, Sam and Gail Best devise a plan to help her find a potential husband before Sheree's wedding.
 Rifling through her old contact list on her phone, the pair come up with a "prospective suitors" list.
-Over the course of 30 days, Montana flies all over the country (with the help of a colorful team of coworkers) hoping to reconnect with a litany of ex-boyfriends that include Langston Jefferson Battle III (Taye Diggs), a misogynistic politician, Damon Diesel (Trey Songz), an irresponsible entertainer and Quinton Jamison (Djimon Hounsou), a commitment shy multi-billionaire.
+Over the course of 30 days, Montana flies all over the country (with the help of a colorful team of coworkers) hoping to reconnect with a litany of ex-boyfriends that include Langston Jefferson Battle III, a misogynistic politician, Damon Diesel, an irresponsible entertainer, and Quinton Jamison, a commitment shy multi-billionaire.

-Though her quest to find a husband proves to be a disaster, Montana is oblivious to the developing romance with William Wright (Derek Luke), her longtime best friend and next-door neighbour.
-On the night before the wedding, Sheree’s fiancé (Terrence Jenkins) reveals that he does not want to get married yet and that her mother was the one who pressured him to get married with Sheree right away.
+Though her quest to find a husband proves to be a disaster, Montana is oblivious to the developing romance with William Wright, her longtime best friend and next-door neighbour.
+On the night before the wedding, Sheree’s fiancé reveals that he does not want to get married yet and that her mother was the one who pressured him to get married with Sheree right away.

 Once Montana realizes that she does not need a husband to live a fulfilling life, she finally stands up to her mother and gets her proposal from "Mr. Wright."

 Cast

 Production

 Stock footage of O'Hare International Airport (Chicago), Los Angeles International Airport (Los Angeles) and LaGuardia Airport (New York) along with the airlines serving these airports, were used in Baggage Claim.
 Scenes of the city skyscapes were extensively used to set the scene.
 One Boeing 737 was painted in the fictional "Trans-Alliance" airline livery.
 The Renaissance Schaumburg Convention Center Hotel (Chicago) is featured throughout the film.
-Beatty retired from acting and died in 2021.
+Beatty retired from acting and death in 2021.